scott-joe/screeps-ts/README.md

-# Screeps Typescript Starter
+# Screeps - Typescript

-Screeps Typescript Starter is a starting point for a Screeps AI written in Typescript.
-It provides everything you need to start writing your AI whilst leaving `main.ts` as empty as possible.
+I'm working on Screeps in TypeScript.

 ## Basic Usage